 Stroll down to the Arno River and see the colourful houses, churches, and museums.

-It’s located within 1 hour from Florence by train so makes an easy day trip and like I said you can combine it with Lucca on the same day, especially if you have your own car.
+It’s located within 1 hour from Florence by train, so it makes an easy day trip and like I said, you can combine it with Lucca on the same day, especially if you have your own car.

 San Gimignano